Climate diagnostics and statistical climatology;

 I co-lead the Grand Challenge on Extremes, and I am involved with the European project EUCP, Emergence, GloSAT and Pacmedy and was involved with Eucleia and led a NERC Project on the causes of change in mean and extreme European climate in the last five centuries, PDRA Andrew Schurer.
 I led a work package on changes in heat waves and drought (WP6) of the EQUIP project,

 and of the PAGODA project.

-Emma Yule on GloSAT
+Emma Yule on detection and GloSAT

 James Fulton on modes of climate variability;